oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `result` object:

-    - Add the property `conversionProvenance` of type `analysisToolLogFileContents[]`, optional.
+    - Add the property `conversionProvenance` of type `analysisToolLogFileContents[]`, unique, optional.

-- [Issue #69](https://github.com/oasis-tcs/sarif-spec/issues/69): "Provide a physicalLocation on a stack frame"

-    In the `stackFrame object`:

-    - Remove the properties `uri`, `uriBaseId`, `line`, and `column`.
-    - Add the property `physicalLocation` of type `physicalLocation`, optional.

-- [Issue #72](https://github.com/oasis-tcs/sarif-spec/issues/72): "tool.language property needs a default value"

-    Specify a default value for the following optional property, which subsumes the deleted properties:

-    - `tool.language`: `"en-US"`

 - [Issue #81](https://github.com/oasis-tcs/sarif-spec/issues/81): "Add 'open' as a result level"